Gynecomastia (Male Breast Reduction)

 Type 7 gynecomastia has the top of the areola sagging below the level of the chest fold.
 There may be a noticeable volume in the breast which will often extend towards the back.
 Surgical removal of the breast tissue is the best option for Type 7 gynecomastia to ensure complete elimination of all unwanted breast tissue for male patients.

+Book your consult with us today in New York, Chicago, or Los Angeles.
 For more information about gynecomastia, please fill out our contact form to set up your no-obligation consultation for male breast reduction today.